crStiv/orochimaru/README.md

 - **Cheap and secure randomness:** For the free tier, randomnesses will be given freely for the first 20,000 randomnesses every month.

-- **Fault Proof:** If the game server tries to delay the feeding process to manipulate the result, a fault proof will be committed so sue the game server.
+- **Fault Proof:** If the game server tries to delay the feeding process to manipulate the result, a fault proof will be committed to sue the game server.

 - **Multi-chain:** All EVM compatible blockchains can be supported